 Under the Policy, the Human Rights Officer is responsible for coordinating a training and education strategy for students and employees on harassment and discrimination prevention.
-Table 2 sets out the education provided in 2021-22 along with comparative information from prior years.

 In 2012-13 to 2014-15, the University presented the University community with a broad and comprehensive program of education regarding harassment, bullying and discrimination.
 The education was presented primarily by Ms. Corinn Bell, K.C.
-LL.B, LL.M.
+LL.B., LL.M.
 Ms. Bell is a leading expert in human rights law and human rights training.
 Her educational program was developed with input from the University's General Counsel and me.
 In addition to Ms. Bell, education sessions have been presented by the University's General Counsel and me.